 I looked at him a bit confused.
 It sounded about right but I had no idea that this lifestyle was a “thing”.

 Later that night I looked up the term.
 What can I say?
-Turned out I was indeed a digital nomad.
+Turned out I became indeed a digital nomad.
 Who would’ve thought?

 Love This Lifestyle

 A few years and more than 80 countries later, I’m still living the location-independent life.
-However today, I prefer having a home base for at least a few months where I can leave my stuff and get a bit more of a daily routine.
+However today, I prefer having a home base for at least a few months, better a year, where I can leave my stuff and get a bit more of a daily routine.
 I still travel, although not as much anymore, and I still work online.